zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
+2024.4.24：We updated the [Interface Specification v6.1](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.6.1.md) with the changes located in the end of the document.

 2024.4.22：We updated the [Interface Specification v6](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.6.0.md) with the changes located in the end of the document.

 2024.4.17：We updated the [Interface Specification v5](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.5.2.pdf) with the changes located in the end of the document.
 We are asking other teams to add more interface descriptions to help coding.